Thinking of visiting the Descanso Gardens in La Cañada Flintridge, California? Here are the most energizing and fun

 Or simply sit and just be.

-Descanso Gardens is the perfect place to practice some self-care and leave with renewed energy.
+Descanso Gardens is the perfect place to practice self-care and leave with renewed energy.

 4. Visit and Keep Active

 On the opposite end of the spectrum, you can also visit Descanso Gardens to get in that physical activity in a new environment.

-Confession, one of the reasons I love to visit Descanso Gardens is to get my steps in, keep moving and be active all while enjoying what these botanical gardens offer.
+Confession, one of the reasons I love to visit Descanso Gardens, is to get my steps in, keep moving and be active, all while enjoying what this botanical garden offers.
 I feel like there is always something new to enjoy and discover here.

-We could easily go hiking to Eaton Canyon or one of the many other trails nearby, but it’s not the same.
+We could go hiking in Eaton Canyon or one of the many other trails nearby, but it’s not the same.
 Sometimes you just want to be surrounded by beautiful blooms, walk paved paths, and support a local neighborhood attraction.

 It’s nice to get out and enjoy these attractions that were once closed for some time.